dwilhelm89/Ethermap/README.md

 ###Install dependencies (Ubuntu)

-It is assumed that you have installed node.js (> 0.10.26)
+It is assumed that you have installed node.js (developed using 0.10.26)
 ```
 sudo apt-get install couchdb
 npm install -g grunt-cli